 Take Your Car Camping Game to the Next Level

-Camping season is approaching, and we enthusiastically lift a Silipint to that!
-So, it’s time to start thinking about making camping even more fun and even easier because who doesn’t like fun and easy?
+We enthusiastically raise a Silipint to those of you who make an effort to camp year-round, or darn close to it.
+With all of that camping in mind, it’s time to start thinking about making camping even more fun and even easier because who doesn’t like fun and easy?

 These tips are mostly tailored to car camping for less than a week.
 The main focus here is saving three things: time, the number of dishes you have to do and the amount of trash you’re generating at your campsite.